EDITOR’S NOTE: This post has been updated for 2019!

 5. Wedding Wire

 Price: Free.
-Plus the option to add a custom domain for 12.99+ via GoDaddy
+Plus the option to add a custom domain for $24/year

 - Digital RSVPs

-- Preview the way your wedding website will look across all devices (desktop, tablet, phone)
+- Preview the way your wedding website will look across all devices (desktop, phone)

 - Connect with various online wedding registries

 Woman Getting Married Says: This is another wedding website tool that has gotten so much better since we last did our update.
-You can do pretty much everything you need to do along with other cool planning features such as adding your selected wedding vendors to your dashboard, or being able to message them and keep all your communications in one places.
-While I think they’re definitely worth checking out, I did find navigating the website building process a bit difficult and got lost a couple times trying to find my way back to the “edit website” section.
-But with a few tries that will hopefully get better.
+You can do pretty much everything you need to do along with other cool planning features such as adding maps for each event location, or the ability for guests to message you directly with any questions.
+You can even download your website to keep forever if you opt for the premium package.
+While I think they’re definitely worth checking out, I found myself wishing for a few more features like the other options on this list have.
+But if you’re looking for something a bit more simple, this could be a good in-between choice.

 Looking for free options?
 Here’s a look at our Top 5 Free Wedding Websites!